 At a federal level, a referendum generally refers to votes to amend the Constitution under Section 128 of the Constitution.
 So it is only to change the Constitution, many issues we face day-to-day are not considered constitutional.
 States also run referendums but they are generally considered plebiscites under the federal understanding.

 What is a Plebiscite?

 A plebiscite is a vote on an important public question, the question, the terms and conditions of how the vote will be held is decided by parliament not voters.
-The vote is also non-binding, MPs, Senators and councillors may interpret the result differently to voters and can decide how or not to implement it.
+The vote is also non-binding, politicians may interpret the result differently to voters and can decide how or not to implement it.